RenderKit/ospray/doc/api.md

   Type      Name        Default  Description
   --------- ---------- --------  ---------------------------------------
-  vec3f(a)  color         white  color of the light float     intensity         1  intensity of the light (a factor) bool      isVisible      true  whether the light can be directly seen
+  vec3f(a)  color         white  color of the light

+  float     intensity         1  intensity of the light (a factor)

+  bool      visible        true  whether the light can be directly seen
   --------- ---------- --------  ---------------------------------------
   : Parameters accepted by all lights.